Suneal/Suneal.github.io/_pages/cv.md

 ---
 layout: cv
 permalink: /cv/
-title: cv
+title: Resumé - Sunil Manandhar
 nav: true
 nav_order: 4
-cv_pdf: example_pdf.pdf
+cv_pdf: Sunil_Manandhar-Resume.pdf
+description: Please click on the icon to download the latest CV.
-description: This is a description of the page.
+# description: This is a description of the page.
 You can modify it in '_pages/cv.md'.
 You can also change or remove the top pdf download button.
 toc:
   sidebar: left
 ---